3ffy/deter.js/README.md

 UX Experiment : provide a client sided password graphical fingerprint.

-Deter main aim is to provide to the user a way to determine if he misspelled his password or not, before make a request to the server, and without reveal his password to a pirate.
+Deter main aim is to provide to the user a way to determine if he misspelled his password or not, before make a request to the server, and without reveal his password to an eventual pirate.

 (Live) Demo
 -----------